CycloneDX/guides/ML-BOM/en/0x24-Design-Model-Card-Considerations.md

 ### Technical limitations

+Since ML models are fundamentally probabilistic and operate on pattern recognition from the data they are trained on, they are prone to various technical limitations.

+Some of these limitations include:

+* **Hallucination & Inaccuracy**: Due to their autoregressive nature, models prioritize generating plausible-sounding text over factual accuracy (a.k.a. "sycophancy").
+* **Context Window Constraints**: Limited memory prevents the model from processing or remembering long, complex interactions or large documents at once.
+* **Reasoning & Math Deficiencies**: They often struggle with complex, multi-step logic and mathematical reasoning.
+* **Knowledge Cutoff**: Models are generally frozen in time, meaning they cannot access real-time information without external retrieval systems.
+* **Opacity** (lack of traceable reasoning): models' complex architectures make it difficult to trace how a specific output was generated.
+* **Probabilistic Output Inconsistency**: The same prompt can yield different results (e.g., using different seeds or system context carryover), causing reliability issues.
+* **Bias Reinforcement**: Models often replicate or amplify biases present in their training data.
+This has become more problematic with greater reliance on synthetic training data.

+###### Example: Sample technical limitations for Qwen3-7B

-This example shows a list for what kind of technical limitations might be associated with a typical Large Language Model (LLM) that is multi-lingual and supports code/instruct capabilities with similar (i.e., ~`8B`) parameter size.
+This example shows a list for what kind of technical limitations might be associated with a typical Large Language Model (LLM) that is multi-lingual and supports code/instruct capabilities with similar parameter size.

 ```json
 "component": {